-Airdrie is a former industrial town in North Lanarkshire and is 12 miles east of Glasgow.
+Airdrie is a former industrial town in North Lanarkshire which lies 12 miles east of Glasgow.

 Airdrie’s industrial heyday was the 19th century when the major industries were coal mining and cotton milling.
-Modern day Airdrie is very much a commuter town.
-The town contains a variety of historical and modern attractions.
+Modern day Airdrie is very much a commuter town but it contains a variety of historical and modern attractions.

 Airdrie is a popular spot for angling at Hillend Loch and Black Loch, while the Monkland Canal runs to the south of the town.
 Popular recreational spaces are the Centenary and West End Parks which contain the Airdrie Cenotaph and the Centenary Railway Viaduct, which dates from 1866 and is now a B-listed structure.
 The woodlands of Rawyards provide opportunities for wildlife watching and picnicking as well as panoramic views over Airdrie.
 Rawyards also contains the Scottish sculptor Rob Mulholland's Skytower sculpture.
 Wester Moffat woodland also sits on the edge of town and offers links to the North Calder Heritage Trail.